 Below, I will discuss the most important parts of a drill press.

 Drill chuck: It is where you will keep your drills and milling cutters.
 On the side of the chuck, there is a little hole for a wrench.
 This key locks and unlocks the chuck, allowing bits to be inserted and removed.
 In most situations, the drill head that comes with your drill press is the JT33.
+It can happen that the drill press chuck just comes loose while working.
+To solve this problem my article, why does my drill press chuck keep falling out can help you.

 Chuck arbor: The arbor is a long metal rod that links the chuck to the shaft, which is the revolving mechanism run by the motor.
 This is frequently a tapered press connection, which means the chuck is only held in place by friction.